eqv/pwgen/README.md

 pwgen.rb
 =====

-A better pwgeneration / file checksuming tool that uses the xkcd algorithm to create higly secure and memorable passwords
+A better pwgeneration / file checksuming tool that uses the xkcd algorithm to create highly secure and memorable passwords.
+It can also be used to memorize fingerprints of arbitrary files (e.g gpg public keys) by generating passwords from the file.

 Usecases
 ========